integreat-io/integreat/README.md

 relevant service provided the same ident id, and authorization where done on the ident id only.)

-Unsurprisingly, Integreat uses datatypes and services to store idents.
-In the definition object passed to `integreat()`, set the id of the datatype to use with idents, on `ident.datatype`.
+Unsurprisingly, Integreat uses schemas and services to store idents.
+In the definition object passed to `integreat()`, set the id of the schema to use with idents, on `ident.schema`.

 In addition, you may define what fields (attributes or relationships) will match the different props on an ident: